Counts of Limburg Hohenlimburg and Broich: Counts of Limburg Hohenlimburg & Broich

-Johan, Last Count of Limburg Hohenlimburg Broich
+Johan III, Last Count of Limburg Hohenlimburg Broich

-The last count Johan, son of the eldest of the brothers count Willem II, married Elisabeth also a Neuenahr but left no children.
+The last count Johan III, at his turn the oldest surviving male of the inherence line, married Elisabeth also a Neuenahr but left no children.
 Again it looked as if the county would come to the house Neuenahr.
-Johan, who was put under extra pressure from them about his properties’ after the death of his wife, may have wondered why he too had not had children when he married a Neuenahr.
+Johan, who was put under extra pressure from them about his properties.
+After the death of his wife, may have wondered why he too had not had children when he married a Neuenahr.
 As a widower, at the last minute in 1508, he dedicated his estate to his adoptive daughter Irmgard of Sayn at her marriage to Wirich V of Daun-Falkenstein.
+Irmgard who was the daughter of Johans sister Maria of Limburg and count Sebastian of Sayn.
+That inherence by adoption was discussed and granted by William duke of Jülich-Berg, son of Gerhard VII, duke of Jülich-Berg and Sophie of Saxe-Lauenburg.
+When Gerhard VII died in 1475, William became both duke of Jülich and duke of Berg.
+The county Limburg Lenne (still a condominium) not was a primogeniture in strictly (or more precisely male primogeniture) The Male Heir, oldest surviving son of the body, was the principle that feudal fief right, pass to a closest heir of the body.
+The closest descendant of original holder in 1511, was in fact his sister Maria.

-The Hohenlimburg, the county of Limburg with count title finally came in 1592 to the house Bentheim Tecklenburg, who ruled the county until 1808 and have owned the castle ever since.
+The Hohenlimburg, the county of Limburg with count title in 1592 finally came Arnold III, Count of Bentheim-Steinfurt-Tecklenburg-Limburg married with Magdalena of Neuenahr-Alpen, daughter of Count Gumprecht II, Count of Neuenahr-Alpen (1503–1556) and his wife, Countess Amöne of Daun-Falkenstein (1537–1560).
+A clear example of dynastic marriage.
+The condominium became in one hand.
+This house Bentheim Tecklenburg who ruled the county until 1808 and have owned the castle Hohenlimburg ever since.